mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/started/index.md

 # Types of Installation Methods
 There are four types of installation methods:
 1. Default installation is the basic installation method.
-This method is used to install Kafka on a DC/OS cluster using CLI commands.
+This method is used to install {{ model.techShortName }} on a DC/OS cluster using CLI commands.
-2. Minimal installation is used to install Kafka on a local C/OS cluster using [dcos-vagrant](https://github.com/mesosphere/dcos-vagrant) and is specific for development purposes.
+2. Minimal installation is used to install {{ model.techShortName }} on a local C/OS cluster using [dcos-vagrant](https://github.com/mesosphere/dcos-vagrant) and is specific for development purposes.
-3. Custom installation is used to install Kafka on DC/OS cluster using a customized JSON file.
+3. Custom installation is used to install {{ model.techShortName }} on DC/OS cluster using a customized JSON file.
-4. Multiple Kafka cluster installation is used to install multiple Kafka clusters using custom configurations.
+4. Multiple {{ model.techShortName }} cluster installation is used to install multiple {{ model.techShortName }} clusters using custom configurations.

 ## Default Installation

 To start a basic test cluster with three brokers, run the following command on the DC/OS CLI.
 Enterprise DC/OS users must follow additional instructions.
-[More information about installing Kafka on Enterprise DC/OS](#install-enterprise).
+[More information about installing {{ model.techShortName }} on Enterprise DC/OS](#install-enterprise).

 ```bash
 dcos package install kafka
 ```

-This command creates a new Kafka cluster with the default name `kafka`.
+This command creates a new {{ model.techShortName }} cluster with the default name `kafka`.
 Two clusters cannot share the same name, so installing additional clusters beyond the default cluster requires [customizing the `name` at install time][4] for each additional instance.

-All `dcos kafka` CLI commands have a `--name` argument allowing the user to specify which Kafka instance to query.
+All `dcos kafka` CLI commands have a `--name` argument allowing the user to specify which {{ model.techShortName }} instance to query.
 If you do not specify a service name, the CLI assumes the default value, `kafka`.
 The default value for `--name` can be customized via the DC/OS CLI configuration:

 ```bash
 dcos kafka --name=<kafka-dev> <cmd>
 ```

-<p class="message--note"><strong>NOTE: </strong>Alternatively, you can <a href="/mesosphere/dcos/latest/deploying-services/install/">install Kafka from the DC/OS web interface</a>.
-If you install Kafka from the web interface, you must install the Kafka DC/OS CLI subcommands separately. </p>
+<p class="message--note"><strong>NOTE: </strong>Alternatively, you can <a href="/mesosphere/dcos/latest/deploying-services/install/">install {{ model.techShortName }} from the DC/OS web interface</a>.
+If you install {{ model.techShortName }} from the web interface, you must install the {{ model.techShortName }} DC/OS CLI subcommands separately. </p>

 Enter the following command from the DC/OS CLI: